 Additional Notes:

-• Other Measurements: Bust, waist, hips, bra size, and dress size are not officially provided by WWE or Ripley.
-The values listed are approximations derived from fan sites and celebrity measurement sources like Celeb Health Magazine.
+- Other Measurements: Bust, waist, hips, bra size, and dress size are not officially provided by WWE or Ripley.
+The values listed are approximations derived from fan sites and celebrity measurement sources, such as Celeb Health Magazine.
 These should be treated as speculative rather than definitive.

-• Build: Ripley is known for her muscular and athletic physique, which she has developed over years of training, contributing to her imposing presence in the ring.
+- Build: Ripley is known for her muscular, athletic physique, developed over years of training, which contributes to her imposing presence in the ring.

 Indie Beginnings: Riot City Roots